sylhare/Type-on-Strap/pages/Start_Here.md

 Remember, for EdX you can always "audit" a course for free, so don't get intimidated by the price tags for certificates!

 The other [“Recommended Skills”](https://github.com/Data-Scholars-Discovery-Guide/Recommended_Skills) are also helpful, though you can learn these simultaneously with programming.
 I particularly recommend learning more about “Research Methodology”, “Transparent and Open Source Research Methods”, and “Causal Identification Techniques”, especially if you are applying data science for research or impact assessment purposes.

-Literally start from Scratch: if you’ve never coded before, [Scratch](https://scratch.mit.edu/) is a great (free) first step.
-It operates like a programming language but in a visualized way that helps beginners learn to think in code.

 ## Choose your Path: Python or R?